oddlama/nix-topology/docs/src/installation.md

      ];
    };
    ```
-5. Render your topology via `nix build .#topology.<current-system>.config.output`, the result directory will contain your svgs (a main view and a network-centric view).
+5. Render your topology via `nix build .#topology.<current-system>.config.output`, the resulting directory will contain your finished svgs.
    Note that this can take a minute, depending on how many hosts you have defined.
-Evaluating many nixos configurations may take some time.
+Evaluating many nixos configurations just takes some time,
+   and the renderer sometimes struggles with handling bigger PNGs in a timely fashion.

 <details>
 <summary>Example flake.nix</summary>